Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 The St Ruth holdings in 1881 consisted of 3 lots:

-- Lot 294 (called "Kilkevan" and selected by Donald in 1873 - 74) 320 acres.
+- Lot 294 selected by Donald in 1873 - 74 - 320 acres.

-- Lot 295 (selected by Malcolm in 1873 - 74) 320 acres.
+- Lot 295 selected by Malcolm in 1873 - 74 - 320 acres.

-- Lot 296 ("Cockatoo Point") 320 acres purchased in 1881 by Malcolm from William Ross.
-After Malcolm's death, all 3 lots were owned by Donald McLaran and became collectively known as "Kilkevan".
-The property name was retained by future owners, McLennan and Worthington.
+- Lot 296 Cockatoo Point 320 acres purchased in 1881 by Malcolm McLaran from William Ross.
+After Malcolm's death, all 3 lots were owned by Donald McLaran and became collectively known as Kilkevan.
+The property name was retained by subsequent owners, McLennan and Worthington.

 1874 Survey plans - Lots 294 to 296